ppapapetrou76/go-testing/README.md

 # go-testing
-A simple set of dev-friendly assertions to be used in unit testing
+A simple set of dev-friendly unit testing utilities